johnfn/ts2gd/README.md

 - [ ] add documentation for class names.
 - [ ] Autocomplete relative node paths as well as absolute ones
 - [ ] How come I can't call get_tree() on a class that extends Object?
+- [ ] Have a way to mark int vs float, even though it's not particulary typesafe
 - [ ] `callables`
 - [ ] `connect()`
 - [ ] Translate `add()`, `sub()`, etc